This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The information in our articles is NOT intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.

-The average American consumes roughly 12 pounds of chocolate each year, and over $75 billion is spent annually worldwide on chocolate.
+The average American consumes up to 20 pounds of chocolate each year, and well over $100 billion is spent annually worldwide on chocolate.
 With this much chocolate eating going on, it’s essential to make smarter choices about what kinds you consume so you can enjoy your favorite treats guiltless and take advantage of all the health benefits of dark chocolate.

 Although some types are brimming with important antioxidants and polyphenols, it’s important to note that not all chocolate is created equal.
 The potential perks of processed, highly sweetened chocolate are slim to none, but those of a high-quality dark chocolate are numerous and quite impressive.